Helpful context:

-Compare-And-Swap: The Foundation
+Compare-and-Swap: The Foundation

 if (*addr == expected) {